modernben/forge-docs/1.0/sites/deployments.md

 ### Environment Variables

-Forge will automatically inject environment variables into your deployment script at runtime.
-This gives you even more control over how your deployments look, allowing you to handle an unlimited amount of requirements.
+Forge will automatically inject the following environment variables into your deployment script at runtime:

-The injected variables:

 | Key | Description |
 | ----- | ---- |